 - Take everyone’s height measurement on a door frame

 - Sort through all your crafts and art supplies.
+You can even set up a kids art spot.
 See if something inspires you.
 Organise and sharpen all your pencils and test all your markers

 - Research your family tree – see how far back you can go

 - Interview the members of your family on video, or write their answers down